learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - Flags are now in a separate category on the dashboard (and are prettier).
 - Newly created flags no longer disappear when you click on their header.
 - Clickable items (such as flags and class titles) are now more obvious and neater on the classsearch page and other places flags are shown.
+- Flag names are now shown on the teacher checkin page without having to expand the class.
+Clicking on the flag names reveals the flag details.

 Minor new features
 ~~~~~~~~~~~~~~~~~~